 Lessons from History Change is happening at an unprecedented rate.
 It is a time of great threat and a great opportunity where winners are easy to see and losers just fade away.
 Today’s new tools change the game just like they did in previous industrial revolutions.
 The tools of the last industrial revolution enabled the…

 Hoarding Kills Utilization.
 Measuring equipment utilization is the best way I know to determine if your assets are being hoarded and, as a result, your business is incurring all of the costs of lost time and unnecessary money spent that comes with hoarding.
 The genesis for founding Sente was in a conversation I had years…

 Why are Maintenance Teams so Important?
 Because they are responsible for keeping plant and equipment up and running so that orders from customers can be quickly produced, shipped, billed and converted to cash.
 Any breakdown in production inevitably leads to shipping delays, dissatisfied customers, slowed payments, reduced profitability, delays to cash and reductions in stock…

-To understand what differentiates Sente, you must first look at our approach from a philosophical perspective because that philosophy leads to knowledge requirements in our organization which then leads to the capabilities of our solutions and the award-winning results we’ve produced.
-We don’t organize around managing assets.
-Assets are easy to manage.
-They never have…
+To understand what differentiates Sente, you must first look at our approach from a philosophical perspective because that philosophy leads to knowledge requirements in our organization which then leads to the capabilities of our solutions and the award-winning results we’ve produced: 50% reduction to costs and capital requirement and up to 2X increases to speed….

 “We wanted to understand Sente’s Total Cost of Ownership model – which was very detailed – and make sure the cost savings were real.
 Our own analysis confirmed that TRM would save us money.
 But at the end of the day, we moved forward because of the increased capacity the solution would provide to our engineering organization.”